It’s 1982 and you’re 10 and just seen Raiders of the Lost Ark so what do you do?

 And it came from a Dawn of the Dead (1978) Extra that shows having adult supervising doesn’t necessarily mean safer as the pyro in that scene almost threatened the entire house.

-With the Blu-ray is a nice 16 page storyboard booklet but not with the actual remake probably for licencing reasons so here is Star Wars: A New Hope recreated shot-for-shot 15 seconds at a time by different contributors.
+With the Blu-ray is a nice 16 page storyboard booklet but not with the actual remake probably for licencing reasons so here is The Empire Strikes Back recreated shot-for-shot 15 seconds at a time by different contributors.

 There are plenty of extras including deleted scenes and commentary and watch out for the explosive ending.